PROGRAMME HIGHLIGHTS

 Code Semester I Code Semester II

-QM1100 Quantitative Methods for Accountants ACC1104 Introductory Management Accounting
+BIF1701 Quantitative Methods I ACC1104 Introductory Management Accounting

 Year 2: